2old2randr/cl-dates/README.md

 ## To Do

-Date arithmetic functions that use holidays and weekends for adjustments are not yet included.
+Date arithmetic functions that use holiday calendars to advance dates are not yet included.